Fbrisset/Fbrisset/README.md

 # Hey :wave:

-My name is Florian Brisset, and I am an apprentice :man_technologist: Full Stack developer at iMSA and a :student: student at Epitech.
+My name is Florian Brisset, and I am an apprentice 👨‍💻 Full Stack developer at iMSA and a 🧑‍🎓 student at Epitech.

 ## About me

 :books: I'm currently learning Rust, angular.

 :card_index_dividers: Currently working at iMSA.

 ### :hammer_and_wrench: Languages